tablespoon/panel_ticker/README.md

 # panel_ticker
-Single-line scraping stock ticker intended for, but not limited to, use with GNOME Shell and the Executor shell extension.
+Single-line, scraping-powered stock ticker intended for, but not limited to, use with GNOME Shell and the Executor shell extension.

 ![screenshot](screenshot.png?raw=true "Screenshot")